gkb67/project-digital/README.md

 - VerifyLinksReport.txt includes all the links with response codes

 Where to find the results as a report?
+2 different places to display the test reports:
 - The test results report is in test-output/emailable-report.html file
+- The test results report is in test-output/index.html file